AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

    Click **Connect**.

-1. Log in to&nbsp;**portal.azure.com**.
+1. Log in to **portal.azure.com**.
 The values will be populated in the Tenant ID and the Primary Domain fields.

 ## Import {#Import-3}

 #### Map attributes

-Integration Administrator can choose ADFS&nbsp; attributes and map them to corresponding Learning Manager's group-able attributes.
+Integration Administrator can choose ADFS  attributes and map them to corresponding Learning Manager's group-able attributes.
 Once the mapping is completed, the same mapping is used in subsequent user imports.
 It can be reconfigured if  Administrator  wants to have a different mapping for importing users.

 #### Automated user import

-User import process allows Learning Manager Administrator to fetch employee details from&nbsp;ADFS and import them into Learning Manager automatically.
+User import process allows Learning Manager Administrator to fetch employee details from ADFS and import them into Learning Manager automatically.

 #### Filtering users

 Learning Manager Administrator can apply  filtering  to the users before importing them.
-For example, Learning Manager Administrator can choose to import all users in the hierarchy under one or more specific Managers.&nbsp;
+For example, Learning Manager Administrator can choose to import all users in the hierarchy under one or more specific Managers.

-To set up&nbsp;ADFS connector ,&nbsp; contact the Learning Manager CSM team.
+To set up ADFS connector ,  contact the Learning Manager CSM team.

 ## Configure ADFS connector {#configureadfsconnector}

-1. In Learning Manager home page, hover&nbsp; mouse &nbsp;over the&nbsp;ADFS card/thumbnail.
+1. In Learning Manager home page, hover  mouse  over the ADFS card/thumbnail.
 A menu appears.
-Click&nbsp;Connect&nbsp;option in the menu.
+Click Connect option in the menu.

    ![](assets/adfs1.jpg)

 1. Click Connect to establish a new connection.
-The&nbsp;ADFS connector page appears.
+The ADFS connector page appears.
 Enter the details of your account you want to map.

    ![](assets/adfs2.jpg)

-1. If you want to import ADFS user directly as a&nbsp;Learning Manager internal user, use the&nbsp;Import Internal Users&nbsp;option.
+1. If you want to import ADFS user directly as a Learning Manager internal user, use the Import Internal Users option.

    ![](assets/adfs3.jpg)

-1. In the mapping page, on&nbsp; left &nbsp; side &nbsp;you can see Learning Manager’s columns and on&nbsp; right &nbsp; side &nbsp;you can see the&nbsp;ADFS columns.
+1. In the mapping page, on  left   side  you can see Learning Manager’s columns and on  right   side  you can see the ADFS columns.
 Select the appropriate column name that maps to the Learning Manager’s column name.

    ![](assets/adfs4.jpg)

-1. To view and edit data source, as an Administrator, click&nbsp;Settings > Data Source.
+1. To view and edit data source, as an Administrator, click Settings > Data Source.

-   The established&nbsp;ADFS source would be listed.
-If you require to edit the filter, click&nbsp;Edit.
+   The established ADFS source would be listed.
+If you require to edit the filter, click Edit.

    ![](assets/datasource.jpg)

 1. You receive a notification upon completion of import.
-To view or edit the import log, click&nbsp;Users > Import log.
+To view or edit the import log, click Users > Import log.

 ### Delete a connection {#Deleteaconnection-1}

-To delete an established&nbsp;miniOrange&nbsp;connection, follow these steps.
+To delete an established miniOrange connection, follow these steps.

 # Adobe Connect {#connect}

 1. On Adobe Connect, click the three dots on the card, and choose **Connect**.
-1. Click the&nbsp;**Configure Now**&nbsp;link in&nbsp;Adobe Connect Configuration&nbsp;section.
+1. Click the **Configure Now** link in Adobe Connect Configuration section.
 1. Provide your company's Adobe Connect domain name and log in credentials.

    A sample Adobe Connect URL: ***mycompany.adobeconnect.com***